python/mypy/docs/source/more_types.rst

    reveal_type(options)

 Totality also affects structural compatibility.
 You can't use a partial TypedDict when a total one is expected.
-Also, a total typed dict is not valid when a partial one is expected.
+Also, a total TypedDict is not valid when a partial one is expected.

 Class-based syntax
 ------------------

-Python 3.6 supports an alternative, class-based syntax to define a TypedDict.
-This means that your code must be checked as if it were Python 3.6 (using the ``--python-version`` flag on the command line, for example).
-Simply running mypy on Python 3.6 is insufficient.
+An alternative, class-based syntax to define a TypedDict is supported in Python 3.6 and later:

 .. code-block:: python